-For each of the fundamental Bayesian models presented in Unit 1, we can use Bayes’ Rule to mathematically specify the corresponding posterior model.
+For each fundamental Bayesian model presented in Unit 1, we can use Bayes’ Rule to mathematically specify the corresponding posterior model.
 Yet as we generalize these Bayesian modeling tools to broader settings, things get real complicated real fast.
 The result?
 We might not actually be able to specify our posterior model.
 Never fear – data analysts are not known to throw up their hands in the face of the unknown.
 When we can’t know something, we approximate it.
 In Unit 2 you will learn to use Markov chain Monte Carlo simulation techniques to approximate otherwise out of reach posterior models.

 Once we’ve either specified or approximated a posterior model for a given scenario, we must also be able to make meaning of and draw formal conclusions from the results.
 Posterior analysis is the process of asking “what does this all mean?!” and revolves around three major elements: posterior estimation, hypothesis testing, and prediction.